cronuxgamesavailable/OperationAirsoftMDK/README.md

 3. **Copy the Plugin** – Place the **ModCreator** folder into: ProjectRoot/Plugins/
 4. **Copy the Extra Content Plugin** - Place **extracontent** folder into: ProjectRoot/Plugins/
 5. **Restart Unreal Engine** – The plugin will now appear in the Mod Tools section.
-If you see a message saying files need to be updated, just click Update.
-The editor will close (this is normal) — reopen the project afterward.

 ---